jason-j-MSFT/lab/README.md

 # Domain Name Server
 ## Basic DNS server configuration

 ### Configure BIND to function as a caching-only DNS server.
-This objective includes the ability to manage a running server and configuring logging.
+Manage a running server and configuring logging.

-Key Knowledge Areas:
+**Key Knowledge Areas:

 BIND 9.x configuration files, terms and utilities Defining the location of the BIND zone files in BIND configuration files